hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/145_bhakti_1.md

 religion ought to be expelled at once, because it is productive of harm.
 All religion is to be based upon morality, and personal purity is to be counted superior to Dharma.
-In this connection it ought to be known that Âchâra means purity inside and outside.
-External purity can be attained by cleansing the body with water and other things which are recommended in the Shâstras.
+In this connection it ought to be known that Âchāra means purity inside and outside.
+External purity can be attained by cleansing the body with water and other things which are recommended in the Shāstras.
 The internal man is to be purified by not speaking falsehood, by not drinking, by not doing immoral acts, and by doing good to others.
 If you do not commit any sin, if you do not tell lies, if you do not drink, gamble, or commit theft, it is good.
 But that is only your